 My favorite fall spots are deep weedbeds and sand/pebble flats that are near deep water.
 The fish will be deeper in clear water, shallower in stained or windblown areas.

 Here’s something to consider.
 I was fishing with a friend a while back for muskies.
 It was autumn and we were on a very good musky lake.
 We had fished all day with minimal action.
 My friend watches the solunar tables very closely and said that a major period was coming up.
-He wanted to be on his best spot, a spot that we had fished earlier with no luck, when the major period arrived.
+He wanted to be on his best spot, a spot that we had fished earlier with no luck when the major period arrived.
 We were, and it was crazy.
-In just a couple of hours we saw about a dozen muskies and hooked several.
-It pays to watch the solunar tables and be on your good spots during those periods.
+In just a couple of hours, we saw about a dozen muskies and hooked several.
+It pays to watch the solunar tables and be in your good spots during those periods.

 I prefer to cast for pike and muskies.
 Trolling works very well also, but when casting, you get to see the follows and you can confirm that there are fish in the area.

 There are rods that are designed specifically for these baits, but often I just use the flippin’ rod that I use to catch bass.
 Lew’s makes a heavy flippin’ rod that works well for bass or larger fish.
-65 pound test braid provides outstanding hooksets and sensitivity.
+A 65-pound test braid provides outstanding hooksets and sensitivity.
 With fish as big as we’re after, you might think sensitivity wouldn’t be a factor, but it can be.
-You can detect a weed hanging on your bait, and with a sharp jerk you can clear it with the braid.
+You can detect a weed hanging on your bait, and with a sharp jerk, you can clear it with the braid.
 Also, sometimes the fish will slash at the bait but miss.
 You’ll notice this with the braid and will be ready when the fish returns, which is almost right away if it’s interested in eating.
 With the braid and the heavy rod, back off a bit on the drag to prevent the hooks from pulling out.

 You’ll probably catch more bass, walleyes, or panfish in a day this time of year, but if your goal is to catch one of the biggest fish that swim in the lake, that would be a musky or pike, and now is a great time to get after them.